snoowbirvd/Data-Scientist-Assoc.-Practical-Exam/README.md

    - After cleaning (via data imputation, string replacement and mapping and type conversion), I performed after inspection analysis to verify clean data

 ### Task 3: Aggregate numeric, categorical variables and dates by groups
-The team at RealAgents have told you that they have always believed that the number of bedrooms is the biggest driver of house price.
+Task Narrative: "The team at RealAgents have told you that they have always believed that the number of bedrooms is the biggest driver of house price.
-Producing a table showing the difference in the average sale price by number of bedrooms along with the variance to investigate this question for the team.
+Producing a table showing the difference in the average sale price by number of bedrooms along with the variance to investigate this question for the team."
-  - This is the probably the easiest task in terms of coding solution

 **My Approach**:
   - Store in dataframe called `price_by_rooms`, groupby("bedrooms"), agg. the "sales price" by mean and variance and round the results by 1
    - Visualize the relationaship of bedroom (x) and average sales price/variance (y) with bar chart + trend  line (not part of the grading)

-In perspective, the goal of this task was to investigate the relationship between the number of bedrooms and house prices, focusing on two key metrics:
+This task was just to investigate the relationship between the number of bedrooms and house prices, focusing on two key metrics:
 1. **Average Sale Price: Helps determine the typical price of houses based on the number of bedrooms.
 2. **Variance in Sale Price: Indicates the spread or variability of house prices within each bedroom category.

-### Task 4 & 5: Implement standard modeling approaches for supervised learning problems
+### Task 4: Implement standard modeling approaches for supervised learning problems

 We are asked to use new dataset, train.csv (not the house_sales.csv that we prep) and use validation.csv to predict new values.
 Show df results for x 'house_id', y 'price'
-Also, this is just focus on getting a baseline model working (no error metrics conducted
+Also, this is just focus on getting a baseline model working (no accuracy metrics conducted)

 **Task 4 approach**: